 The Primary Care Enhancement Program

 The National Roadmap includes the Primary Care Enhancement Program for People with Intellectual Disability.
-This program funds four lead Primary Health Care networks to improve GP and other primary healthcare services for people with intellectual disability.
+This program funds four lead Primary Health Care networks (PHN) to improve GP and other primary healthcare services for people with intellectual disability.

 - Central and Eastern Sydney PHN – Council for Intellectual Disability